viralemergence/virion/README.md

 The code for producing the virion data set can be found in this repository.
 See the [reproducing virion wiki](https://github.com/viralemergence/virion/wiki/Reproducing-Virion) for details.

-The easiest way to get the data is to use the [virionData R package](https://viralemergence.github.io/virionData/) or download it from [Zenodo](https://doi.org/10.5281/zenodo.15643003) .
+The easiest way to get the data is to use the [virionData R package](https://viralemergence.github.io/virionData/), the [py-virion-data package](https://pypi.org/project/py-virion-data/) or download it from [Zenodo](https://doi.org/10.5281/zenodo.15643003) .

 Currently, all large files are compressed in .csv.gz format to minimize storage requirements.